How hard is it to run a marathon

 Training for a marathon requires a significant increase in running mileage and intensity.
 This increased training load puts a strain on your body, potentially leading to injuries such as shin splints, stress fractures, or muscle strains.
 It’s essential to listen to your body, incorporate rest days into your training plan, and cross-train to prevent overuse injuries.

-See also How to install a gas cooker
+See also How to make tandoori paste

 3. Mental Stamina